joernhees/docker-virtuoso/README.md

 Similar to the import mode the container supports interactive mode that will spawn a bash for you in the database directory via the `-it` run args:

-    docker run -it joernhees/virtuoso run
+    docker run -it -p 8890:8890 joernhees/virtuoso run

-To install Virtuoso VAD packages you can use the web-interface, the container's interactive command line or an external `docker exec` command.
+To install Virtuoso VAD packages you can use the web-interface (should be reachable on http://localhost:8890/conductor with default user `dba` and password `dba`).
+The image puts all default VAD files plus the DBpedia one in the standard folder `/usr/share/virtuoso-opensource-7/vad/`.
+Alternatively, you can install those VAD files via the container's interactive command line or an external `docker exec` command.
+To add other VAD files i'd suggest to simply mount them as files into `/usr/share/virtuoso-opensource-7/vad/` as well.
 Provided the VAD package you want to install is already in the container's filesystem (and in a folder which is allowed in the virtuoso.ini), you can for example run the following from the interactive command inside the container:

     isql-vt "EXEC=vad_install('/usr/share/virtuoso-opensource-7/vad/dbpedia_dav.vad');"

 Or similar from outside the container with `docker exec`:

-    docker run -d --name dbpedia joernhees/virtuoso run docker exec dbpedia isql-vt \
+    docker run -d --name tmp joernhees/virtuoso run && docker exec tmp wait_ready &&  # waits for Virtuoso to accept connections docker exec tmp isql-vt \
-        "EXEC=vad_install('/usr/share/virtuoso-opensource-7/vad/dbpedia_dav.vad');"
+        "EXEC=vad_install('/usr/share/virtuoso-opensource-7/vad/dbpedia_dav.vad');" &&
+    docker stop tmp &&
+    docker rm -v tmp

+The above also shows how to wait for the Virtuoso DB to actually accept connections, which is especially useful if started in background and with a lot of RAM.
+To wait for Virtuoso to be ready simply use:

+    docker exec container_name wait_ready

 Putting it all together to create a DBpedia container: